 To teach in Illinois public schools, students must complete a baccalaureate program at a four-year college or university and then be licensed by the state of Illinois.
 To transfer from Lewis and Clark into an approved baccalaureate program, students must meet the specific requirements of the program and complete a minimum of 60 semester credits.
 Students are strongly encouraged to complete either an Associate in Arts - ARTS.AA or Associate in Science - SCI.AS degree prior to transfer.
 Since admission into Education Programs is competitive, completion of the recommended courses does not guarantee admission.
 In addition, each four-year institution has a pre-determined criteria for program admission.

 Specific Program Guidelines

-EDUC 230 - Education Observation Lab EDUC 231 - American Education + EDUC 232 - Introduction To Special Education EDUC 233 - Diversity in Today's Schools + 25 Observation hours 15 Observation hours 30 Observation hours 40 Observation hours
+EDUC 230 - Education Observation Lab 25 Observation hours EDUC 231 - American Education + 15 Observation hours EDUC 232 - Introduction To Special Education 30 Observation hours EDUC 233 - Diversity in Today's Schools + 40 Observation hours

-40 Observation hours

-EDUC 241 Educational Psychology None